Free Taylor County Public Records Search: Criminal, Court, Marital

 Background checks conducted for reasons like these are considered professional checks.
 According to the U.S. Fair Credit Reporting Act (FCRA), the written consent of the subject must be obtained before you can perform a professional background check.7 In addition, the FCRA dictates how the information gathered from a professional background check can be legally used.

-If you believe that someone has used information from a background check targeting you in an unlawful manner, you can contact two federal agencies, the Federal Trade Commission (FTC) and the Equal Employment Opportunity Commission (EEOC) for assistance.8, 9 You’ll find more information on this topic at the bottom of this resource.
+If you believe that someone has used information from a background check targeting you in an unlawful manner, you can contact two federal agencies, the Federal Trade Commission (FTC) and the Equal Employment Opportunity Commission (EEOC), for assistance.8, 9 You’ll find more information on this topic at the bottom of this resource.

 You can also execute a background check for personal reasons, such as to find out more information on someone you want to date or a new neighbor.
 It’s possible to conduct a personal background check by using the free public records search methods discussed in this resource.